17 Amazon Prime Benefits You Might Not Know About

 Store photos for free

 If you’ve ever experienced a computer or phone crash that wiped out years of photos you had meant to back up, you already know the importance of a cloud-based storage option where you can safely stash your treasured files.
 Amazon Prime members receive unlimited photo storage with up to 5GB of storage for videos and other files in Prime Photos.
 You can also invite up to five friends and family members to share storage in your Family Vault, and anyone in the group can order prints directly from your digital photo albums.
-Here’s how to spring-clean your phone and make room for more photos.

 Have access to premium streaming channels